-- Demonstrate qualities of Christian character (especially love, teachability and servanthood) in relating to God, self, "other," and the world. - Identify, describe, and assess their understandings of calling in relationship to others' experiences of calling within the biblical-historical Christian story and in their own lives. - Use scholarly methods to outline and synthesize biblical texts in order to demonstrate an in-depth understanding of the Bible. - Describe and evaluate major figures and events in the history of the Christian church in context and assess their influence on the church today. - Utilize a Wesleyan theo-ethical approach to construct and evaluate their own theological values and sources and to determine the concrete implications of those. - Recognize, value, and choose a contextual approach to ministry. - Formulate, in community, an approach to ministry that integrates identified gifts with practical ministry skills to verify community needs and support community assets.
+- Demonstrate qualities of Christian character (especially love, teachability and servanthood) in relating to God, self, "other," and the world. - Identify, describe, and assess their understandings of calling in relationship to others' experiences of calling within the biblical-historical Christian story and in their own - Use scholarly methods to outline and synthesize biblical texts in order to demonstrate an in-depth understanding of the Bible. - Describe and evaluate major figures and events in the history of the Christian church in context and assess their influence on the church today. - Utilize a Wesleyan theo-ethical approach to construct and evaluate their own theological values and sources and to determine the concrete implications of those. - Recognize, value, and choose a contextual approach to ministry.